Conduct and Performance

 Should you decide to leave Fairleigh Dickinson University, please talk it over with your supervisor first.
 It is an important decision, and there may be factors you may not have considered.

 We request that you give us a minimum of two weeks notice and a letter of resignation.
 You are expected to work as scheduled during the advance notice period.
 This is a courtesy that will allow your supervisor time to adjust departmental work schedules and secure a replacement.
+Your last day worked is your termination date.
+Therefore, if you do not report to work during the 2-week notice period, your termination date will be adjusted accordingly.

 For good business reasons, it may become necessary to restructure a department or a division and this action may result in the elimination of one or more jobs.
 Affected employees whose jobs are eliminated will receive the University’s Job Elimination Benefits in exchange for a signed General Release: